What is Microsoft Surface Pro Worth? Surface Pro Trade In Value

 - Confirm your choice and click REMOVE

 Once your Microsoft Surface data is erased and your device is deregistered from your Microsoft account, you can safely sell it without worrying about future users accessing your data.
-Be sure to follow the advice in this guide to get the best price and experience when you sell your Microsoft Surface!

 Next: Now You Can Sell Your Apple Watch with Flipsy